it-jhack/subtaker/README.md

 - Bruteforce using your wordlist to be set previously.
 - Automatically send the txt list file back to "inscopes" folder after the scan is finished.
 - Register your scan details at log-inscopes.csv.
 I use tabview to quickly check it on terminal.
-- Create lists on the "subprocessing-outputs" folder with the results obtained from Amass, FDNS CNAME parsing, MassDNS, Nuclei.
+- Create lists on the "subprocessing-outputs" folder with the results obtained from Amass, FDNS CNAME parsing, MassDNS, and Nuclei.
 - Print on the terminal, create a report, and notify you on your email should it find any potential vulnerability.

 # Important Notice